-Finding A Builder Or Loft Conversion Company
+Home Page > Find A Loft Conversion Company

 When choosing a builder don’t rely on glossy adverts in the Yellow Pages or local newspaper.

+The best advertising any builder can have is word of mouth.
 Ask your friends or any neighbours who have had a loft conversion built how their builder performed.
-And, ask any building firm you approach to provide references from recent clients.

-It always best to obtain multiple quotes from builders but do remember that the cheapest quote isn’t necessarily the best.
 Don’t let your decision be swayed by the possibility of saving a few pounds – employing a builder because he is cheap could end up costing you plenty in the long run.

 When considering quotes from builders ensure they are a fixed price.
 In other words, no additional costs can, or will, be added on and that the quote covers everything you wish doing.

-A reputable loft conversion company will lay out in detail what your quotation covers and, depending on your preferences, this may include drawing up plans, submitting them to the local authority as well as building the loft conversion.
+A reputable loft conversion company will lay out in detail what your quotation covers and, depending on your preferences, this may include drawing up plans, submitting them to the local authority as well as building the conversion.

 Ask your builder how he will approach your work.
 A reputable loft conversion company or builder will work from scaffolding during the first half of the job.
 This is to keep disruption to the household to a minimum and to keep dust and debris to an absolute minimum.